JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 problem: |

   As Artificial Intelligence increases its knowledge every second of the day, a question rises; Can AI put physical compenents together to create firm structures?
   The best and most fun way to dive deep into this research is LEGOS!
 How can I assemble one of my favorite lego sets without having to move from my spot?
+  Kids,elders, and those with disabilities might not be able to enjoy the full experience of building lego houses,cars, and spaceship.
+This is where we fill in the gap, let's explore!

 approach: |
  This project aims to develop edge AI applications that enable a robotic arm to autonomously